eimantasnejus/office_management_api/README.md

 ## TODO
 * TODO: Dockerize project and update launch instructions;
-* TODO: Documentation for each endpoint.

 ## Nice To Have
 * Single Reservation object serializer;
-* Code division to multiple directories / files.
+* Code division to multiple directories / files;
+* Documentation using Swagger;
-* Pylint error fixes
+* Pylint error fixes.
+* Bug: `is_room_available` should dismiss reservation which is being updated from PUT request validation.